acfr/eup3m/README.md

   - Variogram ratios and
   - Spatial fidelity (F)
 - Uncertainty statistics for the predictive distributions based on notion of
-  - Synchronicity (S) and likelihood (L) with respect to the groundtruth
+  - Synchronicity (S) and local consensus (L) with respect to the groundtruth
   - Deutsch's accuracy (A), goodness (G), interval tightness (I) and precision (P) statistics.

 Collectively, the recommended statistics (see <a href="#cite:gmd">paper</a> for discussion) are abbreviated as the FLAGSHIP statistics.